-Select the \uFFFF -> Characters command in the Convert menu to replace all escape sequence in the form of \uFFFF into their actual characters.
+Select the \uFFFF ⇒ Characters command in the Characters submenu of the Convert menu to replace all escape sequences in the form of \uFFFF into their actual characters.
 If you select some text before using this command, only escape sequences in the selection are replaced.
 Otherwise, all escape sequences in the file are replaced.

 The conversion will only be successful if all the characters can be represented in the encoding used by the file.
 If not, use Convert|Text Encoding to change the encoding before converting the escapes.
 Escapes that represent characters that are not supported by the file’s encoding will not be converted.
 EditPad will pop up a message to alert you when this happens.